-- Abbreviations and acronyms are spelled out in the glossary.
-The glossary also contains definitions of important terms. - Push button navigation in the LHMI menu structure is presented by using the push button icons - To navigate between the options, use \uparrow and \downarrow . - Menu paths are presented in bold.
-Select Main menu/Settings. - LHMI messages are shown in Courier font.
-To save the changes in nonvolatile memory, select Yes and press - Parameter names are shown in italics.
+- · Abbreviations and acronyms are spelled out in the glossary.
+The glossary also contains definitions of important terms. - Push-button navigation in the LHMI menu structure is presented by using the push-button icons. - To navigate between the options, use $\bigcirc$ and $\bigcirc$ . - Menu paths are presented in bold. - Select Main menu > Settings. - · LHMI messages are shown in Courier font.

-- The function can be enabled and disabled with the Operation setting. - Parameter values are indicated with quotation marks.
+To save the changes in nonvolatile memory, select Yes and press == .

-The corresponding parameter values are "Enabled" and "Disabled". - Input/output messages and monitored data names are shown in Courier font.
-When the function picks up, the PICKUP output is set to TRUE. - Dimensions are provided both in inches and mm.
-If it is not specifically mentioned, the dimension is in mm. - This document assumes that the parameter setting visibility is "Advanced".
+- · Parameter names are shown in italics. - The function can be enabled and disabled with the Operation setting. - Parameter values are indicated with quotation marks. - The corresponding parameter values are "On" and "Off". - Input/output messages and monitored data names are shown in Courier font. - When the function starts, the START output is set to TRUE. - This document assumes that the parameter setting visibility is "Advanced".